mcoffin/Rogue/README.md

 ## Deploying

-Running a `gradle :rogue-karaf:dist` will build a distribution tarball that you can put on to your roboRIO.
+Running a `gradle :build` will build a distribution tarball that you can put on to your roboRIO.
+The tarballs will be found in the `karaf/rogue-karaf/target/` directory.

 ## Caveats